d3s-trento/contiki-uwb/examples/multi-ranging/README.md

 Double-Sided Two-Way Ranging (DS-TWR), defined by the `RANGING_STYLE` constant.
 SS-TWR is recommended, it provides very similar accuracy but uses only 2 messages instead of 4, therefore it is faster and less affected by packet loss.
+`RANGING_TIME` is set based on the value of `RANGING_STYLE`.
+However, adjustments may be needed for extreme radio configurations.

 The constant `ROUND_PERIOD` sets the total ranging round period.
 It is checked at compile time that all the rangings fit inside that time.